adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 If you have an external `zcashd` running zec-qt-wallet will attempt to connect to it automatically.
 If this fails you can manually set the required settings via the **Edit->Settings** menu item and specifying the connection details in the **zcashd connection** tab.

-Note that the easiest way to connect to a remote node is probably to ssh to it with port forwarding:
+Note that the easiest way to connect to a remote node is to SSH to it with port forwarding:

 ``` bash
 ssh -L8232:127.0.0.1:8232 user@remotehost